archivebizzle/MyTaskify-To-Do-List-/README.md

 To design a web application to manage your daily tasks.
 This application is for managing all your “Daily Tasks” for increasing your productivity.
 The user interface is a simple mix-up of Task Manager & To-Do app that helps you get stuff done in an organized way.
-Whether your task is like accomplish projects, work to-dos, learning languages, mastering skills, sports or travel, etc. This application will help you to collect, keep, organize and remind you about all your tasks you have to do on that day or in coming days
+Whether your task is like accomplish projects, work to-dos, learning languages, mastering skills, sports or travel.
+This application will help you to collect, keep, organize and remind you about all your tasks you have to do on that day or in coming days